How to Support Your Child's Learning Progress with Prodigy

 Introduce math activities into your home to give your child some extra practice outside of Prodigy.
 Use worksheets, math games or puzzles to keep your child busy and interested in math, while building new skills!

-5. Encourage more math practice with a Premium Membership
+5. Encourage more math practice with a Premium Membership (plus new parent features)

 Did you know?
 You can make math even more fun and motivate your child to answer more math questions!